thibaut-neoledge/azure-docs.fr-fr/articles/virtual-network/virtual-network-deploy-static-pip-arm-template.md

 <properties
-   pageTitle="Déployer une machine virtuelle avec une adresse IP publique statique à l’aide d’un modèle dans Resource Manager | Microsoft Azure" description="Découvrir comment déployer des machines virtuelles avec une adresse IP publique statique à l’aide d’un modèle dans Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Deploy a VM with a static public IP using a template in Resource Manager | Microsoft Azure" description="Learn how to deploy VMs with a static public IP using a template in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"